nasa/fprime/docs/UsersGuide/dev/autocoder-integration.md

 # Integrating a New Autocoder

 This guide will walk the user through integrating a new autocoder into the F´ build system.
-In the most basic form an autocoder consists of several elements: input models, output generated code, steps to genenerate output from the given input, and a trigger to start the process.
+In the most basic form an autocoder consists of several elements: input models, output generated code, steps to generate output from the given input, and a trigger to start the process.
 As a byproduct, this process also produces "module dependencies" and "file dependencies" used to tie the autocoder into the make system itself.